Exclusive: Unilever, Henkel and buyout funds eye bids for Coty's $7 billion beauty brands – sources

-LONDON/FRANKFURT (Reuters) - Consumer goods giants Unilever (ULVR.L) and Henkel (HNKG_p.DE) and a series of buyout funds including Advent and Cinven are talking to U.S. cosmetics maker Coty (COTY.N) to submit bids for some of its most popular beauty brands, three sources told Reuters.
+LONDON/FRANKFURT (Reuters) - Consumer goods giants Unilever and Henkel and a series of buyout funds including Advent and Cinven are talking to U.S. cosmetics maker Coty to submit bids for some of its most popular beauty brands, three sources told Reuters.

 Coty, which has a market value of $9 billion and is majority owned by German conglomerate JAB Holdings, is expected to kick off an auction process in December to find a new owner for a portfolio of professional hair and nail care brands, the sources said, speaking on condition of anonymity.

-The portfolio, which includes Wella, Clairol, GHD and OPI among others, is worth up to $7 billion and has drawn interest from both industry players and financial investors, they said.
+The portfolio, which includes Wella, Clairol, GHD and OPI among others, is worth up to $7 billion (5.4 billion pounds) and has drawn interest from both industry players and financial investors, they said.

 New York-based Colgate Palmolive, which recently bought the skin care unit of France’s Laboratoires Filorga Cosmétiques for 1.5 billion euros ($1.66 billion), is expected to enter the race for Coty’s brands, facing competition from rivals Unilever and Henkel as well as heavyweight investment funds, the sources said.

-The list of financial sponsors includes Advent, Blackstone (BX.N), KKR (KKR.N), CVC Capital Partners and BC Partners, they said.
+The list of financial sponsors includes Advent, Blackstone, KKR, CVC Capital Partners and BC Partners, they said.

 One of the sources said Cinven was examining a possible joint bid for the brands.